mmmirrra/mmmirrra.github.io/README.md

 - 👋 Hi, I’m @mmmirrra
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Spring Project
+- 💞️ I’m looking to collaborate on Java Project
 - 📫 If you have any questions, send an email to 'mirakimok82@gmail.com'

 <!---